dariofuoli/RLSP/README.md

 A complete implementation in Pytorch is available in the folder "RLSP/pytorch".
 Please note, this version implements a model with RGB output, as opposed to Y in the paper.
 For adaptation to Y output, please refer to code in "RLSP/evaluate/super_resolve.py" for color space transformations.

 Please specify the train and model parameters in "RLSP/pytorch/parameters.py".
 The model can be trained by running the script "RLSP/pytorch/train.py
 ```
 python train.py
 ```

-In order to evaluate the trained model import the system object and load the latest checkpoint (default) or a specific checkpoint.
+In order to evaluate the trained model import the system class and load the latest checkpoint (default) or a specific checkpoint.
 ```
 # load
 from system import System